Excoriate/daggerverse/module-template/README.md

 | Run Go Tests             | **run** | `dagger call ` | ✅      |

-## Using the ModuleExample Module 🚀
+## Using the ModuleTemplate Module 🚀

 _Place the description of the module here_